 12 Things to do in Marrakesh Morocco

-As I said, Laurence and I recently spent about 2 weeks in Marrakesh and about a month in Morocco as we also did a 10-day bus tour of Morocco with Travel Talk Tours that included visits to the Sahara Desert, Fes, Rabat, Casablanca, and Essaouira.
+As I said, Laurence and I recently spent about 2 weeks in Marrakesh and about a month in Morocco as we also did the Exotic Morocco 10-day tour with Travel Talk Tours that included visits to the Sahara Desert, Fes, Rabat, Casablanca, and Essaouira.
 I would definitely encourage you to see more of Morocco than just Marrakesh if you have the time.

 Experience Sensory Overload at Jemma el-Fnaa